KinglittleQ/SuperPoint_SLAM/README.md

 ## Libtorch

-We use Pytorch C++ API to implement SuperPoint model which can be built as follows:
+We use Pytorch C++ API to implement SuperPoint model.
+It can be built as follows:

 ``` shell
 git clone --recursive -b v1.0.1 https://github.com/pytorch/pytorch